abboudl/Hosted-Challenge-Dev/readme.md

         bind *:30907
 ```

-## Example #2: Provisioning Kubernetes Resources for a Multi-Connection Challenge
+### Example #2: Provisioning Kubernetes Resources for a Web-Based Multi-Connection Challenge

 The Kubernetes resouces below belong to a Programming challenge called **Base64**.
 This challenge is web-based and is written in PHP.
 It maintains session information through cookies and requires more than a single HTTP request to solve where current requests are dependent on previous requests, therefore we classify it as a **Multi-Connection Challenge**.